If you’ve ever built a B2B landing page that didn’t convert, you understand the struggle.

 On Neil Patel’s landing page, you can analyze your website for free to figure out how much traffic it currently gets and how to get more.
 It also promises the following with a timed pop-up: “Answer 5 quick questions and I will give you a step-by-step 7-week action plan showing you exactly what you need to do to get more traffic.”
 Well, shoot.
 If you are part of Neil’s target market and you do need more website traffic, that’s a pretty compelling offer.
 Unsurprisingly, in a 2016 CMI survey, 81% of marketers agreed that interactive content (like quizzes) grabs attention better than static content.

-8. Octane AI — For a Free Trial
+8. Octane AI Landing Page — For a Free Trial

 The Takeaway: Promote your excellent customer support.